tigredonorte/procurement/packages/ui/src/components/data-display/AlertDialog/tests.md

 - All 18 validation checks pass
 - Component fully production-ready

+## Verification Notes [omega-10003]

+**2025-09-12 23:00**

+- Re-verified all 18 validation checks with --skip-cache flag - ALL PASS
+- Re-verified all 27 test stories in Storybook - ALL PASS
+- Component confirmed production-ready and fully compliant

-## Verification Notes [omega-951]
+## Previous Verification Notes [omega-951]

 **2025-09-12 00:32**

-- Re-verified all 18 validation checks - ALL PASS
+- All 18 validation checks - ALL PASS
-- Re-verified all 27 test stories in Storybook - ALL PASS
+- All 27 test stories in Storybook - ALL PASS
 - Component confirmed production-ready and fully compliant